apache/airflow/CI.rst

 Build Images Workflow
 ---------------------

-This workflow builds images for the CI Workflow.
+This workflow builds images for the CI Workflow for Pull Requests coming from forks.

 It's a special type of workflow: ``pull_request_target`` which means that it is triggered when a pull request is opened.
 This also means that the workflow has Write permission to push to the GitHub registry the images